 Amsterdam and Amsterdam Airports

-Amsterdam is a thriving modern city, the capital of the Netherlands, just 50 miles from Germany, with a large number of national and international connections.
+Amsterdam is a flourishing modern metropolis and the Netherlands’ capital, located just 50 miles from Germany, with numerous national and international links.
 Besides the airport, there are a multitude of hotels, restaurants, bars, theaters, clubs, cafes, shops, and coffee shops all over the city to enjoy.
 This might be one of the best ways to explore the city by train before going on to one of the other scenic routes.

 2 Amsterdam Centraal (Amsterdam Airport) — 375km